Carleslc/InMangaKindle/README.md

                         chapters will be downloaded.
   --directory DIRECTORY
                         directory to save downloads.
-Default: ./manga --single              pack all chapters in only one e-reader file.
-If this argument is not provided every chapter will be in a separated file
+Default: ./manga --single              merge all chapters in only one file.
+If this argument is not provided every chapter will be in a different file
   --rotate              rotate double pages.
 If this argument is not provided
                         double pages will be splitted in 2 different pages --profile PROFILE     Device profile (Available options: K1, K2, K34, K578, KDX, KPW, KV, KO, KoMT, KoG, KoGHD, KoA, KoAHD, KoAH2O, KoAO) [Default = KPW (Kindle Paperwhite)] --format FORMAT       Output format (Available options: PNG, PDF, MOBI, EPUB, CBZ) [Default = MOBI].
 If PNG is selected then no conversion to e-reader file will be done --fullsize            Do not stretch images to the profile's device resolution
-  --cache               Do not download episode but get from local directory
+  --cache               Avoid downloading chapters and use already downloaded
+                        chapters instead (offline)
+  --remove-alpha        When converting to PDF remove alpha channel on images
+                        using ImageMagick Wand
 ```

 ### 🇬🇧 Examples